 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-A solid, actionable skill with executable code examples and clear CLI usage.
+A functional skill with good actionability — concrete, executable code examples cover the main use cases well.
 The main weakness is redundancy between the Quick Start and Basic Usage sections, which wastes tokens without adding value.
-The skill is well-suited for its simple purpose but could be tightened by eliminating duplicate code blocks and unnecessary commentary.
+The skill could be tightened by merging duplicate sections and removing information Claude already knows (like what scanned PDFs are).

 Suggestions